spbkaizo/baudio/Power-Supply.md

 ## Negative Voltage Generator (LM2663)

-The LM2663 is a CMOS charge-pump voltage converter that inverts a positive voltage in the range of 1.5 V to 5.5 V to the corresponding negative voltage.
+The LM2663 is a CMOS charge-pump voltage converter that inverts a positive voltage in the range of 1.5V to 5.5V to the corresponding negative voltage.
 It is designed to provide up to 200 mA of output current using two low-cost capacitors, eliminating the cost, size, and electromagnetic interference (EMI) associated with inductor-based converters.
 The device operates with a low current of only 300 uA, making it efficient for applications requiring negative voltage generation.

 The LM2663 charge pump voltage converter requires two external capacitors for its operation: one flying capacitor (C1) and one reservoir capacitor (C2).
 The typical values for these capacitors depend on the specific application requirements, including the desired output current and voltage, but a general guideline is to use capacitors with values in the range of 10 µF to 100 µF.